Family members from The Big Bang Theory

 - Viewers Are Geniuses: The embedded joke.
 Her name is Mary.
 She fondly calls her unworldly son Shelley.
 Sheldon can be a monster sometimes; at all times he has difficulty making sense of the world.
 Mary Wollstonecraft Shelley wrote a novel about the creation of an Ur-Example monster.
 Mary Cooper gave birth to "Shelley"... her own Frankenstein creation.

-- Widow Woman: Her husband George passed away and is only shown in the prequel.
+- Widow Woman: Her husband George passed away and is only shown in the prequel and in one TBBT episode through a videotape.

 - Women Are Wiser: Out of all the cast she's undoubtedly among the most sensible, mature and down to earth.